-She was recognized for her achievements again with a full-tuition scholarship to Oberlin College, where she studied Neuroscience and Psychology while continuing to study voice and sing with small Jazz ensembles.
+She was recognized for her achievements again with a full-tuition scholarship to Oberlin College, where she studied Neuroscience and Psychology while continuing to study voice and sing with small jazz ensembles.

 After relocating to her native Croatia after graduation, Jasmina performed extensively throughout the country.
-Some notable performances and recognitions include frequent performances with the Pula Big Band, small ensembles, and at various festivals, including headlining at the Rovinj Music and Porec Music Festivals.
-She was also invited to perform at the "Mlade nade jazza Marjan Marjanovic" concert in Zagreb and performed as a backup vocalist for Istrian band Dogma for several years.
+Some notable performances and recognitions include frequent performances with the Pula Big Band, small ensembles, and at various festivals, including headlining the Rovinj Music and Porec Music Festivals.
+She was also invited to perform at the "Mlade nade jazza Marjan Marjanovic" concert in Zagreb and performed as a backing vocalist for Istrian band Dogma for several years.

 In August 2018, Jasmina was one of the headliners at the Pula Jazz Festival in Pula, Croatia, among the likes of Jazz diva Sharon Clark, Vasil Hadzimanov, etc.

 Jasmina has been preparing her debut album of original music and her first single and music video, "You Were Loved," was released in 2021.
 She plans to release her album in late 2023.

 She met Bojan Miljancic of Eikonoise in early 2021, who is the producer of her debut album.
 An Eikonoise album is soon to follow as well, including several music videos.

 As a passionate voice teacher, Jasmina truly loves teaching students of all ages, backgrounds, and levels of experience in person or online.
 It is her goal to empower her students by not just providing extensive technical knowledge, but by encouraging them to find their own unique voices.
 Having overcome debilitating stage fright herself, she also enjoys helping people overcome their fear of performing in public (including public speaking).